DevenairThomas/death-or-taxation/docs/design_doc.md

 ComponentEstimateCore tactics engine (grid, movement, skirmish resolution, turns)2–3 monthsEnemy AI (FE-tier: dormant-until-approached + target scoring + squad-degradation awareness)3–5 weeksDeployment screen, soul/level UI, fog of war3–5 weeksCampaign content: 14 maps designed & tuned, ~40 mission scenes + 14 character scenes, damage table2–3 monthsMenus, save/load, farming mode, No-Revive mode, polish, playtesting1–2 months

 Riskiest remaining work: (1) the skirmish damage table across three tiers, (2) pricing deployment costs and the soul economy, (3) mission design carrying the whole difficulty curve.
 All design-side, all spreadsheet-shaped, all prototypable with gray boxes before any art exists.

+Architecture and coding standards are specified separately and bindingly in `conventions.md`.
+The short version: pure `/sim` logic with no nodes and no RNG, a view layer that holds no rules, all content in `/data`, and one function backing both the damage forecast and the resolved skirmish.

 11. Economy Starting Numbers (tune later, verify on one spreadsheet)